godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-dev-5.md

 -----

 *The illustration picture for this article is taken from* [**Starter Kit 3D Platformer**](https://github.com/KenneyNL/Starter-Kit-3D-Platformer), *a template project made by [Kenney](https://kenney.nl/) for Godot 4.
 Kenney is a one-man powerhouse producing game assets, tools, and template projects like this one, and sharing them for free.
 Kenney's assets come in all popular formats, so even if something is not made for Godot specifically you can still import it and kickstart your fun gamedev adventure by focusing on the gameplay and what makes your game interesting and unique!
-You can follow Kenney on social ([Twitter](https://twitter.com/KenneyNL), [Mastodon](https://mastodon.gamedev.place/@kenney)) to get updates on and help shape new asset packs.
+You can follow Kenney on social networks ([Twitter](https://twitter.com/KenneyNL), [Mastodon](https://mastodon.gamedev.place/@kenney)) to get updates on and help shape new asset packs.
 And please consider [sponsoring his work](https://kenney.nl/donate) which benefits everyone in the gamedev community!*

 ## What's new